GreenInnoTech-Gen/.github/profile/README.md

-# Warm Welcome to the GreenInnovatorTech
+# Warm Welcome to the GreenInnoTech-Gen

 This is my private [@FaGru3n](https://github.com/FaGru3n) GitHub Organisation for playing arround with GitHub.